 - Notice of Conviction form**

-- 1-9 verification documentation for Employment Eligibility Verification (e.g., passport; information on acceptable documents in the Hiring packet)
+- I-9 verification documentation for Employment Eligibility Verification (e.g., social security card; passport; information on acceptable documents in the Hiring packet)

 - Bursar’s receipt proving you are registered full-time for spring 2015 (obtained from the Hunter College Bursar’s Office)

 Submitting a Fellowship Proposal

-To submit a proposal for an Undergraduate Research Fellowship, the Faculty mentor must complete the 2014 Undergraduate Research Fellowships – Request for Proposals, and return it via email to email@example.com by October 18th, 2013.
+To submit a proposal for an Undergraduate Research Fellowship, the Faculty mentor must complete the online 2015 Undergraduate Research Fellowship Proposal Form by October 17th, 2014.
 If you have any questions, please do not hesitate to email firstname.lastname@example.org or call Dr. Rachel Verni, Director of Undergraduate Research at 212-650-3181.